theLMGN/applemorse/README.md

-# thinkmorse
+# applemorse
-Python script for flashing the ThinkPad lid LED in Morse code

-## Prerequisites
-To have the control over the lid LED you need `ec_sys` kernel module loaded with write support enabled.
-To do this, add `ec_sys.write_support=1` to your kernel parameters.
+Flashes the Apple logo on the lid o the pre-2016 Macbooks with morse code (Linux only, requires apple-smc)